HVAC installation Business Insurance

 Workers’ Compensation for HVAC Installation

-HVAC work is physically demanding: lifting heavy equipment, ladders, duct placements, and working in confined or elevated spaces.
-If employees suffer injury, workers’ compensation ensures medical care, lost wages, and rehabilitation costs are paid under your policy—not by your company or the injured worker.
+HVAC work is physically demanding.
+Lifting heavy equipment, ladders, duct placements and working in tight or elevated spaces is all physically taxing.
+Your coverage pays for medical care, missed income and rehabilitation costs if workers are harmed – and this is paid for under your policy, not by your firm or the injured person.

 Frequently Asked Questions